nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 5. Wallet sends A2Pay' to PSP:
 The wallet presents the A2Pay' including the `transaction_data_hashes` along with the authorisation response to the PSP as requested.
 6. PSP acknowledges receipt of A2Pay':
-The PSP confirms that the authorization response with the A2Pay' has been received successfully and sends back the `redirect_uri` to the wallet.
+The PSP confirms that the authorization response with the A2Pay' has been received successfully and sends back the `redirect_uri` and the `payment_status_uri` to the wallet.
 7. PSP verifies A2Pay and executes the transaction:
 The PSP validates the authenticity and integrity of the A2Pay'.
 If valid, the PSP proceeds to execute the payment transaction.
 8. Wallet queries payment status:
-The wallet initiates a query to the PSP using the `redirect_uri` to retrieve the current status of the payment.
+The wallet initiates a query to the PSP using the `payment_status_uri` to retrieve the current status of the payment.
 9. PSP provides payment status to wallet:
 The PSP responds to the wallet with the payment status, indicating whether the transaction was successful or if any issues occurred.
 10. Wallet updates user with payment status: